-Dr. C. Tracy Harrington, Director of International Programs 204 Georgia Avenue
+Dr. Ivan Nikolov, Director 204 Georgia Avenue

 The Center for International Programs offers a multidisciplinary minor in International Studies, which is designed to meet two objectives: (1) provide students with a fundamental understanding of international studies as an academic field and the dynamics involved in international issues and concerns, and (2) provide students with a substantial exposure to a specific world region, transnational problem, or disciplinary speciality that is international in scope.